Beinsezii/bsz-cui-extras/README.md

     - `offset` : 0.0 is unchanged, -1.0 is black, 1.0 is white.

 #### BSZLatentRGBImage
 Creates a latent of arbitrary color by encoding it with the provided VAE.
 Note that even though `0.5, 0.5, 0.5` seems like it should be equal to an empty latent, in reality it is not and seeds will be very different.
-If you just want fast and easy tinting relative to the empty latent, it's recommended to use `BSZColoredLatentImageXL` or `BSZLatentOffsetXL` instead
   - Input
-    - `r/g/b` : RGB in 0.0 -> 1.0 scale.
+    - `r/g/b` : RGB in 0.0 -> 1.0 scale
+    - `a` : Alpha.
+0.0 for empty latent, 1.0 for entirely colored
     - `width/height/batch_size`: Same as EmptyLatentImage

 #### BSZLatentFill